 If the other driver doesn't stop or have insurance (check with the askMID) then this is what you need to do:

-Tell the police by calling 999 if anyone is hurt or you're blocking traffic, otherwise report the accident to your local station within 24 hours.
-Tell them if you've been hit by an uninsured driver, victim of a 'hit and run' or suspect fraud.
+Tell the police if anyone is hurt or you're blocking traffic, otherwise report the accident to your local station within 24 hours.
+Tell them if you've been hit by an uninsured driver, been a victim of a 'hit and run' or suspect fraud.

 Check your policy to see if you have uninsured driver protection, find out exactly what it covers and decide whether to claim.